andersongomes001/nginxWebUI-poc/README.md

 }
 ```

-The command is necessary to send text "nginx"
+The text "nginx" is necessary in the send payload.

 ```java
 if(!cmd.contains("nginx")){
     cmd = "nginx restart";